• news-banner

 8. Penalties for non-compliance

 There is always a risk that a stricter planning enforcement regime dissuades developers from engaging with the planning system rather than (as the government intends) guaranteeing faster build-out.
-The above measures are not yet in force and require secondary legislation – so developers have a reprieve before authorities are able to employ these new mechanisms.
+It remains to be seen how frequently LPAs will employ these new mechanisms, and what any new government will do, but developers should be aware of the changing enforcement landscape.

 Our thinking